rhean-propp/game_development/project_001_knights_court/to_do.md

 9. After a player death, the game over screen should prompt the player to restore to a previous save.
 10. Create matrix system for xyz co-ordinates for player movement.
 11. Refactor code to run inside of a while True loop.
 AKA the game loop
+12. Move all items into items.py
+13. Work integration of items.py into the inventory function.

 ### Bugs
 1. [BUG] Resolve "." not displaying after a print.
 Character cursor overlap bug.